rcjberlin/rcj-dss/README.md

 * to implement Single-Page-Application: multiple `div`'s which can be hidden through JavaScript
 * Main UI should work without scrolling, everything should fit on screen: everything is in a 3:2-box (as large as possible)
 * Undo-function should be implemented by logging all user input (in main UI)
-* signature of team captain: with fullscreen canvas (e.g. https://github.com/szimek/signature_pad) or maybe an alternative to signatures

 Example object for a run:
 ```